G-funk: Characteristics

 Unlike other earlier rap acts that also utilized funk samples (such as EPMD and the Bomb Squad), G-funk often utilized fewer, unaltered samples per song.
 Music theorist Adam Krims has described G-funk as "a style of generally West Coast rap whose musical tracks tend to deploy live instrumentation, heavy on bass and keyboards, with minimal (sometimes no) sampling and often highly conventional harmonic progressions and harmonies".
 Dr. Dre, a pioneer of the G-funk genre, normally uses live musicians to replay the original music of sampled records.
 This enabled him to produce music that had his own sounds, rather than a direct copy of the sample.

-Although G-funk originated in Los Angeles, the subgenre drew a large amount of influence from the earlier Bay Area-based sound known as Mobb music of the mid-to-late 1980s, pioneered by rappers like Too Short and E-40.
-Too Short had experimented with looping sounds from classic P-Funk records over bass-heavy tracks during this period.
-However, unlike Bay Area Mobb music, Southern California-born G-funk used more portamento synthesizers and less live instrumentation.
-Too Short's lazy, drawl-heavy delivery was also a major influence on later G-funk rappers like Snoop Dogg.